-FRIENDS OF ARATOI FELLOWSHIP (since 2011)
+FRIENDS OF ARATOI FELLOWSHIP (from 2011 - 2016) - CLOSED

-The purpose of this Fellowship is to develop the arts and/or the exploration of local history in the Wairarapa region, enriching Aratoi Museum of Art and History’s programme and connecting with communities.
-Creative practitioners or researchers are invited to propose a project that extends their practice and is based on an interest in the region, including the role of Aratoi Museum.
+The purpose of this Fellowship is to develop the arts and/or the exploration of local history in the Wairarapa region, enriching Aratoi Wairarapa Museum of Art and History’s programme and connecting with communities.
+Creative practitioners or researchers are invited to propose a project that extends their practice and is based on an interest in the region, including the role of the Museum.
 Selection will be based on the nature and strength of an applicant’s proposed project and the degree to which all parties will benefit from it: the Friends of Aratoi and NZPS – in terms of community connections, Aratoi itself – in terms of its public programme, and the resident practitioner – in terms of their practice.

 Sponsor: Friends of Aratoi